Inside Amazon's Warehouses: Thousands of Senior Citizens and the Occasional Robot Mishap - Slashdot

 But at least they got to hear stories from their trainers at Amazon about the occasional "unruly" shelf-toting "Kiva" robot: They told us how one robot had tried to drag a worker's stepladder away.
 Occasionally, I was told, two Kivas -- each carrying a tower of merchandise -- collided like drunken European soccer fans bumping chests.
 And in April of that year, the Haslet fire department responded to an accident at the warehouse involving a can of "bear repellent" (basically industrial-grade pepper spray).
 According to fire department records, the can of repellent was run over by a Kiva and the warehouse had to be evacuated.

-This is our future (Score:2, Insightful)
+This is our future (Score:4, Insightful)

 This is our future, everybody: not enough money to buy a house, living as nomads in a mobile home, driving from seasonal work with no benefits, when we can get it.